Does Foreign Debt Contribute to Economic Growth?: GDP Growth and Foreign Debt

 \subsection{The Panel Instrumental Variable Approach}

-The baseline model in the previous section shows that higher foreign debt is associated with higher GDP growth in non-outlier countries.
-This section employs an instrumental variable (IV) approach to reduce concerns on endogeneity such as the reverse causality between foreign debt and GDP growth.
-For example, higher GDP growth may attract foreign capital because of higher demand for capital, which would support a positive relation between GDP growth and foreign debt.
-This concern arises as the baseline model may capture the effects of miscellaneous valuations of foreign debt, instead of identifying exogenous shocks of foreign debt.
+This section presents our main result.
+We employ an instrumental variable (IV) approach to reduce concerns on endogeneity such as the reverse causality between foreign debt and GDP growth.
+For example, higher GDP growth may lead to higher foreign debt because of higher demand for capital inducing a positive relation between GDP growth and foreign debt.
+This concern arises as a standard fixed-effects model may capture the effects of miscellaneous valuations of foreign debt, instead of identifying exogenous shocks to foreign debt.
 The panel IV analysis using an external instrument will help identify exogenous shocks and reduce the endogeneity concerns.
 To this end, we require an instrument that 1) correlates with foreign debt, but 2) is orthogonal to the error term.

-We choose the sovereign credit default swap (CDS) spread as an instrument for foreign debt.
-The data for the CDS spread are available from 1997 to 2015 provided by \cite{kose2017cross} and the World Bank.
+We choose the CDS spread as an instrument for foreign debt.
 The CDS spread measures the cost for investors to hedge against the sovereign default risk of a country.
-Hence, the CDS spread naturally correlates with foreign debt.
-For example, an increase in the CDS spread would lead to an decrease in foreign debt in a country because investors would reduce demand for securities that are considered more risky.
-Regarding orthogonality to the error term, we might be concerned about a positive correlation between fundamentals and the CDS spread.
-For example, an increase of current GDP may reduce concerns on debt sustainability of a country decreasing the CDS spread.
-If this were true, the CDS spread would correlate with the error term and be an invalid instrument.
+Hence, it naturally correlates with foreign debt in the presence of systemic risks in financial markets \citep[see][]{ang2013systemic}.
+For example, an increase in the CDS spread would lead to a decrease in foreign debt in a country because investors would reduce demand for securities that are considered more risky.
+The CDS spread would be orthogonal to the error term if it is largely determined by global factors. \cite{longstaff2011sovereign} finds that the CDS spread is driven more by global market factors than by country-specific fundamentals. \cite{gilchrist2021sovereign} finds that changes in global financial risk account for a substantial portion of the co-movement among the CDS spreads.
+Figure \ref{fig:foreign_debt_cds} also shows that the CDS spread co-moves in both country groups especially before 2012.
+Nevertheless, we might still be concerned about a correlation between country-specific fundamentals and the CDS spread.
+This is because sensitivity to the global factor can vary across countries depending on country-specific factors.
+Considering the possible correlation between the country-specific factors and the CDS spread, we include macroeconomic fundamentals as control variables.
+Assuming that the CDS spread contains information of non-linear combination of global and country-specific factors, our identification strategy follows the Bartik instrument approach, which uses the interaction term of global shocks and country-specific exposure as an instrument.\footnote{See \cite{goldsmith2020bartik} and \cite{borusyak2022quasi} for details.}